 The programme will create a unified system for supporting learners from 0 to 25 with ALN.

 - ensure that all learners with ALN are supported to overcome barriers to learning and achieve their full potential

 - improve the planning and delivery of support for learners from 0 to 25 with ALN, placing learners' needs, views, wishes and feelings at the heart of the process

 - focus on the importance of identifying needs early and putting in place timely and effective interventions which are monitored and adapted to ensure they deliver the desired outcomes.

 New legislation and statutory guidance is only one aspect, albeit a fundamental one, of the wider package of reforms needed.
-The ALN transformation programme also focuses on skills development for the education workforce, to deliver effective support to learners with ALN in the classroom, as well as easier access to specialist support, information and advice.
+The ALN transformation programme also focuses on skills development for the education workforce, to deliver effective support to learners with ALN in the classroom, as well as easier access to:

 Excerpt from 'Additional Learning Needs (ALN) Transformation Programme v2' document as issued by the Welsh Assembly Government.

 Further information is available in the following Welsh Government factsheets:

 For information on the Powys County Council ALN Transformation Programme please contact:

 Or for information on current educational provision for children and young people with additional learning needs please contact: